Academic Master

 Factors that raise ethical standards

 The enhanced concern of an informed public and public disclosure are the important factors raised in this respect.
-These elements together with highly educated professionals and government regulations, with cause organization to exercise ethics.
+These elements, together with highly educated professionals and government regulations, cause organizations to exercise ethics.
 In this regard, necessary provisions have been established.
 Unethical managers should be terminated from the corporation.
-We should, as being another significant point, use code of conduct to resolve our issues.
+We should, as being another significant point, use a code of conduct to resolve our issues.
 This is because people try to use any means when they encounter an issue.
-But in the presence of a code of conduct, we do not tend to be unethical for our resolutions.
-On the other hand, the key responsibility to educate ethics to people when they are in schools and universities.
-He/she also has to develop these ethics or code of conduct by family, knowing the family values and their scope.
+But in the presence of a code of conduct, we do not tend to be unethical in our resolutions.
+On the other hand, the key responsibility is to educate ethics to people when they are in schools and universities.
+He/she also has to develop these ethics or codes of conduct by family, knowing the family values and their scope.
 In an organization, Whistle Blowing is an effective way to encourage ethical discipline in a corporation which will make people aware of unethical practices.
-Making necessary changes is the responsibility of the managers in that to the appropriate organizational environment according to the need to know, customer expectations and global warming to respond quickly to environmental changes.
+Making necessary changes is the responsibility of the managers in the appropriate organizational environment according to the need to know, customer expectations, and global warming to respond quickly to environmental changes.
 The key motive is to bar and protect people from practicing unethical behavior.
-In olden days, there was caring, loyalty, integrity, trust, and habit of keeping promises in a corporation which helped the organizational culture to develop, but people will do anything nowadays because their mere motive is to profiting organization.
-Whistle Blowing, therefore, works for accountability of business and enforces environmental laws in that case (Simmons, 1994).
+In the olden days, there was caring, loyalty, integrity, trust, and the habit of keeping promises in a corporation which helped the organizational culture to develop, but people will do anything nowadays because their sole motive is to profit from the organization.
+Whistle Blowing, therefore, works for the accountability of business and enforces environmental laws in that case (Simmons, 1994).

 Technological aspects of ethics